learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 ### Map vs. Flatmap

-Depending on how you want your data to be outputted, you might want to use flatMap, let's take a look at how it performs operations versus the standard map.
+Depending on how you want your data to be outputted, you might want to use flatMap rather than a simple map.
+Let's take a look at how it performs operations versus the standard map.
 Let's say we wanted to maintain the original amount BuyStuff receives for each item as well as the new amount after the tax and discount are applied.
+Create a map function that will a tuple with (original price, post-discount price).

 ```python